Last updated: 04 November 2024.

 So, you’re searching for ways to fund your startup.
-But how do you know that it's the right time?
 Before you do anything, you need clarity on what you intend to do with the funds when they flood in.

 How much will you allocate to product development or marketing or recruitment for instance?
 These are the questions you need to find the answers to.

-So, before we list the different types of startup investors and how to find them, let's take a quick look at a 'typical' business journey and funding rounds.
+Before we list the different types of startup investors and how to find them, let's a look at a 'typical' business journey so you can see where your business sits.

-The clue is in the name; pre-seed is the very start of a business' journey.
+The clue is in the name; pre-seed is the very start of the journey.
 Pre-idea, pre-production, pre-revenue.
-Seed is post-revenue.
-When the business is starting to make money (or about to).
+Seed is post-revenue when the business is starting to make money.

 Series A typically refers to the point at which a company matures out of seed funding and is looking to expand.
 Series B funding rounds are usually about bringing more specialists into the fold.

 All good things come to an end.
 Inevitably, revenue starts to decline.
-That's when it's time for a tasty exit, merger or acquisition or a new strategy to diversify the business.
+That's when it's time for a tasty exit, like a merger or acquisition, or a new strategy to diversify the business.

-So that's an example of a traditional business lifecycle and investment rounds.
-But not every business follows the same path, and experts' interpretations of the different funding rounds and stages vary, so take it all with a pinch of salt.
-It's just good to know the lingo.
+So those are the key stages, milestones and investment rounds.
+Not every business follows the same path, and experts' interpretations of the different funding rounds and stages vary, so take it all with a pinch of salt.

-Once you’ve established what you intend to do with the funds you receive and the stage your business is at, it’s time to find investors for your startup.
+Once you’ve established what you intend to do with the funds you receive and the stage your business is at, it’s time to look into your options for startup funding.

 Sometimes, a founder’s friends and family can fund a startup in the early stages (pre-seed).
-If they choose to chip in, generally speaking, it's a micro to medium size investment intended to help get the business off the ground.
+If they choose to chip in, generally speaking, it's a micro to medium-sized investment intended to help get the business off the ground.

 This funding round isn’t just business, it’s personal.
 So if you choose to go down this route, tread wisely and ensure that everyone knows the risks involved; it’s said that 90% of startups fail.